mir-dataset-loaders/mirdata/docs/source/contributing.rst

 1. Create an index
 ------------------

-``mirdata``'s structure relies on `indexes`.
-Indexes are dictionaries contain information about the structure of the dataset which is necessary for the loading and validating functionalities of ``mirdata``.
+Mirdata's structure relies on `indexes`.
+Indexes are dictionaries contain information about the structure of the dataset which is necessary for the loading and validating functionalities of Mirdata.
 In particular, indexes contain information about the files included in the dataset, their location and checksums.
 The necessary steps are:

 1. To create an index, first create a script in ``scripts/``, as ``make_dataset_index.py``, which generates an index file.